Cats of Phnom Penh

 I’m definitely not complaining, I am very fond of cats and they make great photographic subjects – during the same trip I would often grab something to eat in a fantastic diner on the outskirts of Siem Reap, and without fail I’d always have the same, rather scraggly-looking black and white stray pawing my legs for food.

-There were cats of all sizes and colours, perched on ledges, behind trees and on the roof of the temple . . . my personal favourite was a rather scrappy looking individual with a beautiful sand-coloured tortoiseshell coat and piercing yellow eyes (top left).
+There were cats of all sizes and colours, perched on ledges, behind trees and on the roof of the temple . . . my personal favourite was a rather scrappy looking individual with a beautiful sand-coloured tortoiseshell coat and piercing yellow eyes (above).